 Her vast experience in the administration and accounting fields add to the value and breadth of knowledge of the ACA team.

 Her responsibilities at the ACA include coordination of the ACA office and its finances, maintenance of the ACA website, payroll and assistant to Paul Marsh.

 Digital Communications Coordinator

-Liam Coventry-Poole has been the ACA's Digital Communications Coordinator since March 2012.
+Liam Coventry-Poole has been with the ACA since March 2012.

 Liam’s role is to manage and produce all of digital content at the ACA, including videos and photos, while managing its social media platforms and website.

 Liam came to the ACA from Melbourne Victory FC, where he worked as a Media and Communications intern for four months.